-Longdom webinars have taken a major role in this pandemic time in organizing webinars which are open for everyone, who are wishing to continue their medical/professional education without travelling.
-These webinars are time-saving, economic and interactive programmes that include case-based presentations, online assessments, and live discussions with speakers, keynote speakers and global researchers who are leading in providing useful tips for daily clinical practice and professional growth from basic to advanced research subjects.
+Longdom webinars have taken a major role in this pandemic time in organizing webinars that are open for everyone, who are wishing to continue their medical/professional education without traveling.
+The Webinar on Cardiology and Cardiovascular Medicine is scheduled for November 30, 2021, as per UK Time Zone (GMT+1).
+These webinars are time-saving, economic, and interactive programs that include case-based presentations, online assessments, and live discussions with speakers, keynote speakers, and global researchers who are leading in providing useful tips for daily clinical practice and professional growth from basic to advanced research subjects.

 Interventional Cardiology is an area of medicine within the subspecialty of cardiology that uses specialized imaging and other diagnostic techniques to evaluate blood flow and pressure in the coronary arteries and chambers of the heart, as well as technical procedures and medications to treat abnormalities that impair the function of the cardiovascular system.